-- (2) Denominated in shares of the Company's Common Stock. - (3) Denominated in shares of Intimate Brands' Class A Common Stock. - (4) The assumed rates of growth were selected by the Commission for illustrative purposes only and are not intended to predict or forecast future stock prices. - (5) The per share exercise price of all such options granted to Mr. Wexner is set at 110% of the fair market value of the underlying common stock on the date of grant.
+- (2) The assumed rates of growth were selected by the Commission for illustrative purposes only and are not intended to predict or forecast future stock prices. - (3) The per share exercise price of all such options to Mr. Wexner is set at 110% of the fair market value of the stock on the date of grant.